Peach juice, if caught quickly, doesn't take too much effort to remove following the tips below.

 Step 2: Apply liquid laundry detergent to the peach stains and let it soak in cold water for 15-30 minutes.

-Step 3: Launder in the hottest water the fabric will allow to get out the stain, and either chlorine bleach if the fabric will allow it, or color bleach if not.
+Step 3: Launder in the hottest water the fabric will allow to get out the stain, and either chlorine bleach if the fabric will allow it, or color safe bleach if not.

-Hint: Make sure the stain is gone after washing, but before you place in the dryer or you may set the stain.
+Hint: Make sure the spot is gone after washing, but before you place in the dryer or you may it.
 Repeat if necessary.

-Step 1: Scrape off any excess peach from the upholstery, or blot up any excess peach juice, being careful not to spread the stain.
+Step 1: Scrape off any excess peach from the upholstery, or blot up any excess juice, being careful not to spread the stain.

 Step 2: Mix a solution of two cups cool water and one tablespoon dishwashing liquid.

-Step 3: Using this solution, sponge the peach stains with a clean white cloth.
+Step 3: Using this solution, sponge the spot with a clean white cloth.

 Step 4: Next, blot at the stain until the liquid is absorbed.

-Step 5: Repeat steps 3-4 until the stain from the peaches is removed from the upholstery.
+Step 5: Repeat steps 3-4 until the spot is removed from the upholstery.

 Hint: Be sure to get the upholstery only as wet as necessary to remove the peach stain.